fdldestriana/fdldestriana/README.md

 - 💊 I’m currently working on Kimia Farma, a huge Pharmaceutical Industri in Indonesia.
 - 🦋 I’m currently learning mobile development using Flutter.
-- 👀 I’m looking to collaborate on Mobile App Development
+- 👀 I’m looking for opportunity to freelance as Flutter Developer.
-- 🤔 I’m looking for help with peers
+- 🤔 I’m looking for help with peers.
-- 💬 Ask me about Flutter
+- 💬 Ask me about Flutter.
-- 📫 How to reach me: You can reach me through my social media account
+- 📫 How to reach me: You can reach me through my social media account.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I am still lost but having fun with programming
+- ⚡ Fun fact: I am still lost but having fun with programming.

 ### 🧰 Languages and Tools